HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-detectedissue-deqm-intro.md

 **Each {{site.data.structuredefinitions.[id].type}} must have:**

-1. A DetectedIssue code from the DEQM Gaps In Care DetectedIssue Type Value Set
+1. A DetectedIssue code from the DEQM Gaps In Care DetectedIssue Type Value Set.
-1. References either a DEQM Individual Measure Report or a GuidanceResponse
+1. The DetectedIssue.evidence.detail references the measure to which the detected issue applies by either referencing the DEQM Individual Measure Report or the GuidanceResponse resource.
+The Measure Report contains a reference to the Measure resource.
-1. Reference to patient for which the detected issue applies
+1. Reference to patient for which the detected issue applies.

 <!--